CoFH/cofh.github.io/docs/flux-capacitor/index.md

 [Redstone Flux](/docs/redstone-flux/) in a player's inventory.

-A flux capacitor can be set to charge a player's currently held item (the default mode), the armor they are currently wearing, or both.
+A flux capacitor can be set to charge a player's currently held item (the default mode), the items they are currently wearing, or both at the same time.
 The current charging mode of a flux capacitor can be switched by pressing "Cycle Item Mode" (V by default) while holding it.

 ### Enchantments
 A flux capacitor can be enchanted with [Holding](/docs/holding/) to increase its